tsunami416604/azure-docs.hu-hu/articles/cognitive-services/LUIS/sdk-csharp-quickstart-authoring-app.md

 ---
-title: 'Rövid útmutató: Language Understanding (LUIS) a .NET-hez készült ügyféloldali kódtár készítése'
+title: 'Quickstart: Language Understanding (LUIS) authoring client library for .NET'
 titleSuffix: Azure Cognitive Services
-description: Ismerkedés a LUIS .NET-hez készült ügyféloldali kódtáraval.
-Az alábbi lépéseket követve telepítheti a csomagot, és kipróbálhatja az alapszintű feladatokhoz tartozó példa kódját.
+description: Get started with the LUIS client library for .NET.
+Follow these steps to install the package and try out the example code for basic tasks.
 services: cognitive-services
 author: diberry
 manager: nitinme